thuyanduong-flatiron/lecture-starter-code/Mod1/07-ORMs/README.md

-#### SQL Practice
-- Write the SQL to create tables for Authors (id, name)
+Given that I create a table using:

+`CREATE TABLE users (id INTEGER PRIMARY KEY, username TEXT);`

+#### How would we....
-- Write the SQL to create a new author, given the author's name
+- Write the SQL to create a new user with a username of 'coffee_dad'?
-- Write the SQL to get all Authors
+- Write the SQL to get all Users?
-- Write the SQL to find an Author by their id
+- Write the SQL to find an User by their id?
-- Write the SQL to update an Author's name (given their id)
+- Write the SQL to update an Users's username (given their id)?
-- Write the SQL to delete an Author (given their id)
+- Write the SQL to delete an User (given their id)?